-Mr. Hicks (W,Sp)
+Mr. Hicks (Not offered 2009-10)

 104AL.
 Chemical and Biomolecular Engineering Laboratory I. (3) Laboratory, six hours; discussion, one hour; outside study, two hours.
 Requisites: courses 100, 101B, 102B.
 Not open for credit to students with credit for course 104A.
 Measurements of temperature, pressure, flow rate, viscosity, and fluid composition in chemical processes.
 Methods of data acquisition, equipment selection and fabrication, and laboratory safety.
 Development of written and oral communication skills.
 Letter grading.